DanDuhon/DSBG-Shuffle/README.md

 ### I found a bug!

 Great!
-If you can, reproduce it then find the log.txt file in the same folder as the .exe file.
+If you can, reproduce it then find the log file: _internal\dsbg_shuffle_log.txt.
 Then [please open an issue](https://github.com/DanDuhon/DSBG-Shuffle/issues) and attach or paste in the log so I can investigate.

 ### Are you going to create a version for Mac/Linux/Android/iPhone/web?